 Additionally, reading books is less invasive for the reader and the minority demographic.
 We shouldn’t be embarrassed or afraid of “tough” conversations, but when we are, we can use content to exchange our thoughts.
 People providing representation are able to express their life experience on their terms without as much direct emotional tax.
 People who have questions don’t need to feel a fear of being chastised for the questions they may have.

-Although we are “more alike than in unalike” as Maya Angelou wrote, we all have our own stories.
+Although “we are more alike, my friends, than we are unalike” as Maya Angelou wrote, we all have our own stories.
 We can embrace different perspectives, and apply the base principles in those different perspectives to learn from one another.

 We like to encourage actively participating with positive initiatives.
 Each person making their own choice to participate adds up!
 Whether you engage for fun, inspiration, or expression, here are our suggestions for engaging this initiative: